Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw05_factorizing and data management/hw5.md

 **Second part of the quesiton:** Additionally, remove unused factor levels.
 Provide concrete information on the data before and after removing these rows and levels; address the number of rows and the levels of the affected factors.

-I for my factor city, there are a numbe of NA values.
+I for my factor `city`, there are a number of NA values.

 ``` r
 sl_facF_cityna <- (sl_facFYear %>%